 Do you think about your health?
 How long you will live?
-What your health will be like in 10, 20, 30, 40 years?
-You should.
+What your health will be like in 10, 20, 30, 40 years? [good article here – Your Health before age 40 is tied to heart risks later in life].
+You should be thinking and caring about these ‘issues’.
 If you don’t care, stop now and click to some other mindless entertainment piece.
 And for the record, your future health – whether in 10 or 40 years – is being determined today.
 By you – by the choices you are making every day, week in and week out.

 If you care, then it’s important to know that the U.S. is ranked:

 - 26th out of 36 OECD countries for mortality [reference]